Diversity, Equity, Inclusion & Community

 Hosted by Becky Simmons

-“A particularly noteworthy episode, ‘Discrimination and Design,’ features Swiss behavioral scientist Iris Bohnet and covers the presence of gender bias and subconscious discrimination in the hiring process and workplace at large.
-Those interested in learning more about developing DEI skills and perspectives will benefit greatly from listening.” —Jack Dugoni ’24
+“This noteworthy episode covers gender bias and subconscious discrimination in hiring and the workplace.
+Those interested in developing diversity, equity and inclusion skills and perspectives will benefit greatly from listening.”

 Related News